laibaali500/breakout-game/README.md

 ---

 ## Code Source
 I have a little prior experience with PyGame, having made a 2D platformer and a drawing pad in the past.
-My understanding of the basic concepts meant that I was able to write all of the code for this Breakout game from scratch.
+My understanding of the basic concepts of sprites, event handling and event loops meant that I was able to write all of the code for this Breakout game from scratch.

 ---